wfavorite/initq/Readme.md

 - Being able to determine if dependent components have completed.
 For example; The ``ReadConfigFile()`` method should know if the ``ParseCommandLine()`` completed.
 - If a dependent component has yet to initialize, return ``initq.TryAgain``.
-- If a *bad thing* happened (like a command line typo, or a missing/curropted config file), set an error message and return ``initq.Stop``. (initq does not handle error messages.
+- If a *bad thing* happened (like a command line typo, or a missing/corrupted config file), set an error message and return ``initq.Stop``. (initq does not handle error messages.
 The expectation is that the setup methods would set that in the core structure they are called on.
 See notes on "Internal Errors".)
 - If the component was properly setup, then return ``initq.Satisfied``.
 This signifies that the requirement need not be tried again.
-(If the 'semaphore' dependency method is used, then this signfiies completion of the requriement.)
+(If the 'semaphore' dependency method is used, then this signifies completion of the requirement.)

 ## Internal Errors